okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_auth_sdk/index.md

 The Okta Auth SDK builds on top of our [Authentication API](/docs/reference/api/authn/) and [OpenID Connect API](/docs/reference/api/oidc/) to enable you to create a fully branded sign-in experience using JavaScript.

 The Okta Auth SDK is used by Okta's [Sign-in Widget](/code/javascript/okta_sign-in_widget/) which powers the default Okta sign-in page.
-If you are building a JavaScript front end or Single Page App (SPA), the Auth SDK gives you added control and customization beyond what is possible with the Widget.
+If you're building a JavaScript front end or Single Page App (SPA), the Auth SDK gives you added control and customization beyond what is possible with the Widget.

 In this guide you will learn how to use the Auth SDK to:

-- Retrieve and store an OpenID Connect (OIDC) token
+- Retrieve and store an OpenID Connect (OIDC) token (id_token)
 - Get an Okta session

-**NOTE**: `@okta/okta-auth-js` version 3.2.2 or above is required to run samples in this guide.
+> **NOTE:** `@okta/okta-auth-js` version 3.2.2 or above is required to run samples in this guide.

 If you'd like to explore the entire Auth SDK, please see the [Okta AuthJS Source &amp; API Reference][authjs-reference].